 Dog body language examples

-To help answer these questions, check out these examples of what to look for in your dog.
+To help answer the questions above, check out these examples of what to look for in your dog.

 If your dog is showing any of these behaviors — their body is loose and wiggly, their mouth is open and relaxed, they’re moving or leaning toward the person — they’re ready to meet the other person.
 Let them greet the person and make a new friend!